By Kym Campbell, BSc. | Updated September 30th, 2022

 In one study, approximately 88% of people experienced metformin side effects [22].
 The most common side effects include diarrhea, heartburn, nausea, abdominal pain, bloating, and retching [23].

 When I polled my PCOS support Facebook group, 78% reported adverse effects.
-Here’s what some of the respondents said.
+If you’re looking for metformin for PCOS reviews, here’s what some of the respondents said.

 “I was violently sick and couldn’t eat, everyone thought I had morning sickness so I had to stop taking it”.